Umami Pot

 Instructions

 • Fill a pot with water and bring it to a boil.
-Once boiling, turn off the heat, and add instant coffee and sugar, stirring well until dissolved.
-Let it cool until it reaches a temperature of 122-158℉ (50-70℃), which should take about 3 minutes.
+Once boiling, turn off the heat and add instant coffee and sugar, stirring well until dissolved.
+Let it cool until it reaches a temperature between 122-158℉ (50-70℃), which should take about 3-5 minutes.

-• Gradually add gelatin powder to the pot, stirring constantly to prevent lumps from forming.
+• Gradually sprinkle gelatin powder into the pot, stirring constantly to prevent lumps from forming.

 • Pour the mixture into small bowls.
-If bubbles form, remove them.
-Place the bowls in the refrigerator and let them chill for at least 3 hours.
+If any bubbles appear on the surface, remove them.
+Place the bowls in the refrigerator and chill for at least 3 hours.

-• Take the bowls out of the refrigerator and top with whipped cream and mint leaves to taste.
+• Remove the bowls from the refrigerator and top them with whipped cream and mint leaves according to your preference.

 Notes